2 Diagnostic horizons and other differentiae

-Diagnostic horizons and other differentiating criteria are defined to facilitate the assignment of soils to classes.
+Diagnostic horizons and other differentiating criteria are defined to facilitate the assignment of soils to classes Table 2.1.
 The definitions are not intended to represent a comprehensive classification of horizons.
-A summary of these is given in Table 4.1.
-Transitional horizons are not included when considering horizon notations for NZSC criteria unless explicitly stated.
-Note that:

 The following diagnostic horizons and soil characteristics have been modified from Soil Taxonomy Soil Survey Staff (1999): argillic horizon, duripan, fragipan, lithic contact, paralithic contact and placic horizon.